 Beginner-friendly LED board with the best Samsung chips

 Many indoor gardeners shy away from building LED plant lighting themselves.
 No wonder considering the many options.
-These leave nothing to be desired, but sometimes make you feel insecure when different LED Driversframe constructions and Circuit diagrams must be observed.
-Most of the time they use ready-made Grow LED Panels.
+This leaves nothing to be desired, but can sometimes be unsettling: different LED Driversframe constructions and Circuit diagrams often leave beginners in the dark as to how to get the finished lamp.
+Mostly they prefer to use ready-made Grow LED panels.

-Nevertheless, many growers would like to use the latest and most efficient LED chips from Samsung, which is often not guaranteed for finished lamps from the Far East by Amazon & Co.
-Crescience has now introduced the FLUXshield.
+Because many growers still want to use the latest and most efficient LED chips from Samsung (which is often not guaranteed by Amazon & Co. for finished lamps from the Far East) Crescience has now introduced the FLUXshield.
 Here are the Samsung LM301H (horticulture version of the popular LM301B) as selected LED chips (SL-Bin).

-The FLUXshield is very beginner-friendly in that the basic version comes with a 150 watt LED driver and does not require an external frame.
+The FLUXshield is very beginner-friendly in that the basic version comes with a 150 watt LED driver and no complex frame.
 Here, an LED module is connected to a driver, thus reducing possible sources of error.
 Thus the cabling and mounting of the Mean Well XLG-150-H-AB the only task until the LED can be put into operation.
 Even if it seems very simple, electrical installations should be carried out by a qualified electrician for safety reasons.

 Popular LED board design with passive cooling

 The FLUXshield follows a well-known principle that has been very popular in the DIY Grow LED scene for some time.
 Thereby many of the mid-power LEDs are distributed over a large area circuit board.
 The efficient chips and the large surface area ensure that the heat exchange of the board with the air is already sufficient to provide satisfactory cooling.